 Some surgery to your mouth and throat can affect the way you speak.
 Your mouth, tongue, teeth, lips, nose, throat (pharynx) and soft palate are all involved in speech.
 Surgery to any of these areas can affect the way you speak.
 Some people may not notice a change in the way they speak, but for others speech can be changed temporarily or permanently.
-For example, if you have your larynx removed you will not be able to speak in the normal way any more.
-See page 87 for more about speech changes.
+For example, if your larynx is removed you will not be able to speak in the normal way.
+See page 97 for more about speech changes.